GeorgeScriptt/Online-Retail-Sales-and-Customer-Behavior-Analysis/README.md

 * __UnitPrice__: Unit price of the product
 * __CustomerID__: Unique identifier of the customer
-* __Country__: Country where the transaction occurred
+* __Country__: Country where the transaction occurred The initial dataset contained 541,909 rows and 8 columns.

-* The initial dataset contained 541,909 rows and 8 columns.
+## Data Cleaning
 * Missing values were identified in the 'Description' (1454) and 'CustomerID' (135,080) columns.
 * Data cleaning steps included:
     * Filling missing 'Description' values by mapping 'StockCode' to existing descriptions and filling any remaining with "Unknown".